CS-DS-125/125book/source/02-ValuesAndVariables/Values.rst

 Often data is in one form and we need it in another.
-For example, if a data set is stored in a text format, every value will be stored as a string even if they are really numeric data.
+For example, if a data set is stored in a text format, every value will be stored as a string even if it is really numeric data.
 Python provides a few **type conversion** functions that will *attempt* to convert data from one type into another.
 Each of the three data types we've seen so far has a matching function that converts into that type: